 Email alerts update reviewers on a proof's progress (they are different from new proof and late proof notifications).
 You can select different options reviewers, depending on each reviewer’s role on the proof.
 For more information, see "Proofing Email Alert Options."

 Combining multiple files into a single proof is a feature available on Enterprise and Unlimited edition plans.
-This option is possible only for static files, not for videos or SWF files.
+This option is possible only for static files, not for video files.
 For more information, see "Creating Combined and Multi-Page Proofs."

 Yes, you can create proofs from websites and other web content.
 When you add a URL to create a proof, you can specify whether you want a static proof or an interactive proof:

-- In an interactive proof, reviewers can navigate and interact as they normally would with the website or other web content such as applets, ads with streaming video or audio, Flash elements in an ad, HTML animations, and banners that expand when you hover.
+- In an interactive proof, reviewers can navigate and interact as they normally would with the website or other web content such as ads with streaming video or audio, Flash elements in an ad, HTML animations, and interactive banners.
 For more information, see "Generating a Proof for a Website or Other Web Content" in "Generating Proofs in Workfront."